All

 Dermatology

-High-definition video based telemedicine makes it possible to diagnose and treat many skin problems remotely.
+High-definition video-based telemedicine makes it possible to diagnose and treat many skin problems remotely.

 Endocrinology